-.
-Add oil
+1. Add oil

 - a.
 Make sure the generator is on a level surface. - b.
-Unscrew the oil filler cap from the engine . - c.
+Unscrew the oil filler/dipstick cap from the engine . - c.
 Using a funnel, add the appropriate amount of oil into the crankcase.
-You can check the oil level of the generator with the dipstick located below the oil filler cap.
-Simply pull the dipstick out and the indicated oil level is on the end of the stick. - d.
+You will know the crankcase is full when the oil level has reached the lower lip of the opening you have just poured the oil into. - d.
 Replace oil filler cap.